telerik/reporting-docs/getting-started/web-designer/set-up-and-create-basic-report.md

 Lets create an ASP.NET Core application in Visual Studio and embed the Telerik Web Report Designer in it:

 1. Open Visual Studio 2022 and create a new project through the project template `ASP.NET Core Web App`.
-Name the project, for example, "Telerik.WRD.GettingStarted" and select `.NET 6.0` as a Target Framework.
+Name the project, for example, `Telerik.WRD.GettingStarted` and select `.NET 6.0` as a Target Framework.
 1. Add the Web Designer to the project:

-	1. Right-click on the project and select `Add New Item`.
+	1. Right-click on the project and select `Add` > `New Item...`.

 		![Open the menu for adding new item to your project through Visual Studio item template.](images/add-vs-item-template.png)

-	1. You may search for "telerik reporting" to list the available Reporting item templates.
+	1. You may search for `telerik reporting` to list the available Reporting item templates.
 Add `Telerik Web Report Designer HTML5 Page {{site.suiteversion}}`.
 The version may vary, depending on the last Reporting version installed.
 	1. Name the new page `webReportDesigner.html` (this is the default name).

 		![Searcing for and adding Web Report Desiger page 'webReportDesigner.html' through the Visual Studio item template.](images/add-web-report-designer-page.png)